paigeweber13/fine-hardware-visualization/README.md

  - likwid_startCounters() should be run once in sequential part of code, otherwise counters were getting restarted and results were not correct.
 I moved it to "init" in performance_monitor.
- - can use likwid-accesD to avoid need for sudo.
+ - can use likwid-accessD to avoid need for sudo.
 This also monitors at hardware level, results are consistent with using direct access.

 ### Integer operations: